QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation: Conclusion

 \section{Conclusion}

 In this paper, we propose a light-weighted, low-level and easy-to-use benchmark suite called QASMBench based on the OpenQASM quantum assembly language.
 It collects commonly seen quantum algorithms and routines from a variety of domains with distinct properties, serving the need for convenient quantum computing characterization and evaluation purposes for the computer system and architecture communities.
+Additionally, we propose four novel circuit metrics including gate density, retention lifespan, measurement density, and entanglement variance for assessing the execution efficiency, susceptibility to NISQ error, and potential gain from low-level optimizations. \mm{We also evaluate the fidelity of inducing QASMBench circuits on IBM-Q, IonQ and Rigetti NISQ devices through density matrix state tomography and derive new observations.
+QASMBench, together with the metrics and evaluations, provides a unique tool for evaluating and characterizing the properties of emerging NISQ devices, estimating the potential of optimization from quantum transpilers, and benchmarking the performance of classical quantum simulators.}